On a C*-Diagonal Generated by the Toric Code: The toric code model: A short review

-\begin{theorem}[\cite{DET1}] If a frustration-free net of proper projections $\{Q_\Lambda\}$ satisfies the LTQO property, then the net converges to a minimal projection in the double dual of $\Aa$.
+\begin{remark} In the above definition, since $X\in \Aa_{\rm loc}$, there always exists $\Lambda_0 \in \Kk(E)$ such that $X \in \Aa_{\Lambda_0}$, hence the limit \eqref{Eq:LTQO} makes perfect sense. \end{remark} \ \begin{theorem}[\cite{DET1}] If a frustration-free net of proper projections $\{Q_\Lambda\}$ satisfies the LTQO property, then the net converges to a minimal projection in the double dual of $\Aa$.
 Consequently, there exists a unique frustration-free ground state $\omega$, which is moreover pure, and it is explicitly given by the weak$^\ast$ -limit

 \end{theorem}

 \begin{theorem}\cite[Theorem III.4]{Penneys} The frustration-free net of projections \eqref{eq: proj ground state} satisfies the LTQO property.
 More precisely, for any $X\in \Aa_\Lambda$ there exists $\Delta\supset \Lambda$ such that